 There has been no exploration activity by the Company for the reporting period, however, on December 12, 2013 the Company entered into an option agreement with Compañia Minera Zahena S.A.C. ("Zahena") for its Arikepay copper-gold project.
-Zahena has reported to the Company that they have been working on the drill permitting process since signing the option agreement and as a result drilling is expected to be carried out during the second half of 2015.
 Zahena can earn a 75% interest in Arikepay by making \$5 million in exploration expenditures and \$4 million in payments to the Company within 4 years (the "First Option").
 A \$50,000 payment on signing the Agreement and 3,000m of drilling within 12 months of receiving all drilling permits are firm commitments.
 Upon completion of the First Option, Zahena can earn an additional 25% interest, by completing a feasibility study and by paying the Company \$10 million within 5 years of earning its initial 75% interest (the "Second Option").
 The completion of the Second Option would result in Zahena earning 100% interest in Arikepay subject to a 2% Net Smelter Return ("NSR") to the Company.
 Zahena would retain the right to purchase 1% of the NSR for \$5 million.
 A final payment of \$5 million will be made within 60 days of commercial production or 4 years from completion of feasibility whichever comes first.